4paradigm/OpenMLDB/docs/en/developer/udf_develop_guide.md

     └── udf
         └── libtest_udf.so
 ```

-- Each tablet's directory needs to be copied.
-- Dynamic libraries in this directory cannot be dropped before the execution of `DROP FUNCTION`.
+Note that, for multiple tablets, the library needs to be copied to every one.
+Moreover, dynamic libraries should not be deleted before the execution of `DROP FUNCTION`.